IanAragonSaenz/Stuff-Trading-App/README.md

 * The user can see the feed of trading options.
 * The feed should have infinite scrolling.
 * The users can message each other.
+* User can change his name
+* User can change his password
+* User can change his profile picture.
+* User can see the chats and messages he has

 **Optional Nice-to-have Stories**